Enumeration of Dyck paths with air pockets: Introduction and notations

-which generates the generalized Catalan numbers (see \href{https://oeis.org/A004148}{A004148} in~\cite{oeis}), which among other things, counts the peakless Motzkin paths.
+which generates the generalized Catalan numbers (see \href{https://oeis.org/A004148}{\underline{A004148}} in~\cite{oeis}), which among other things, counts the peakless Motzkin paths.
 The first values of $a_n$ for $2\leq n\leq 10$ are $1,1,2,4,8,17,37,82,185$.
-If a Dyck path with air pockets $\alpha\in\aa_n$ has $k\geq 1$ peaks (a peak is an occurrence $UD_i$ for some $i\geq 1$), then it contains $n-k$ up-steps.
+An asymptotic approximation for the coefficient of $x^n$ in the series expansion of $A(x)$ is If a Dyck path with air pockets $\alpha\in\aa_n$ has $k\geq 1$ peaks (a peak is an occurrence $UD_i$ for some $i\geq 1$), then it contains $n-k$ up-steps.
 If we `unfurl' all of its down-steps $D_i$, $i\geq 1$, into runs $D^i$ of $i$ consecutive $D$-steps, then we obtain a Dyck path of length $2(n-k)$ having $k$ peaks.
 This gives rise to a bijection between Dyck paths of semilength $n-k$ with $k$ peaks and $n$-length Dyck paths with air pockets with $k$ peaks.
 Hence, the number of $n$-length Dyck paths with air pockets with $k$ peaks is equal to the Narayana number $N(n-k,k)=\frac{1}{n-k}\binom{n-k}{k}\binom{n-k}{k-1}$ (see~\cite{Deu}).